iamrdk21/Website1/_posts/2020-07-10-how-to-install-ios-14-on-your-iphone.md

 <img src="/img/iOS14_9.jpg" alt="Enroll">

 Before proceeding further, I'd like you to backup your data.
 In this installation, it is highly unlikely that you'll lose data but it is still a possibility.
-So it's better to have a backup. (*I did not backup my data before installation but it's still intact*)
+So it's better to have a backup. (*I did not backup my data before installation, but, the data is still intact*)

 Alright.
 Moving further down on the webpage you'll stumble upon the "*Install Profile*" section.